LUCIA-RONCHI/Kaggle_Titanic/README.md

 # Titanic: Machine Learning from Disaster
-*Predicting survival on the Titanic.*

 ## About

 This repository contains the analysis done for the Titanic competition hosted by Kaggle, found at [this](https://www.kaggle.com/c/titanic) link.
 It was done for fun, and as a practice of general analytics skills such as data wrangling, data visualization, and modeling.

+## Goal

+Predict survival of Titanic passengers based on variables such as age, gender, and ticket class.

 ## Documents